jeremenichelli/personal-site/posts/2020-05-12-a-progressive-search-experience-in-next.md

 The second one was _progressive enhancement_, a strategy of prioritizing web content delivery first and start adding improvements to the experience as the user could afford them or as they were supported.

-Keeping these two concepts close, let's dive into a search application with form submission, data fetching, paged results and URL persistence.
+Keeping these two concepts close, let's dive into a search application with form submission, data fetching, paged results, and URL persistence.

 To start, let's **disable JavaScript** in the browser.

 ## Kick off and form submission

-As a first building block I'm choosing [Next](//nextjs.org), a framework built on top of React.
-Since I won't have JavaScript available on the client I need a stack that gives me control on the server side.
+As a first building block, I'm choosing [Next](//nextjs.org), a framework built on top of React.
+Since I won't have JavaScript available on the client I need a stack that gives me control on the server-side.

 On the index page, we start with the basic set of elements to get input from the user and fetch data later.
-If we forget about our premise in this article and assume JavaScript is there, we only need an input and a button.
+If we forget about our premise in this article and assume JavaScript is there, we only need an input element and a button.

 ```js
 import React, { useState } from 'react'